Counting Various Classes of Tournament Score Sequences: Counting score sequences

 Presumably unaware of the work of MacMahon, David \cite{david} made essentially the same hand calculations in 1959, but only for $n\le 8$.
 This was followed by Alway \cite{alway}, who in 1962 used a computer to catalog all score sequences up to $n = 10$.

-Of course it is not necessary to generate all $n$-vertex tournaments to determine the number of score sequences of order $n$.
-It is not even necessary to list the score sequences.
-The following test for a sequence of non-negative integers to be the score sequence of a tournament is usually attributed to Landau \cite{landau}. \begin{proposition} A sequence of $n \ge 1$ non-negative integers satisfying $(\ref{nondecreasing})$ is the score sequence of a tournament if and only if
+Of course it is not necessary to generate all the $n$-vertex tournament score sequences in order to count them.
+The following test for a sequence of non-negative integers to be the score sequence of a tournament is usually attributed to Landau \cite{landau}.